ringcentral/engage-digital-api-docs/docs/postman.md

 ### Making an API call

-To test the Postman collection, we will call the "Get All Users" API.
+To test the Postman collection, let's call the "Get All Users" API.

 1. In the Environments pick list in the upper right corner, select the environment you just created.
-1. In the left hand nav, select "Users" > "Getting all users"
+1. In the left hand navigation menu, select "Users" > "Getting all users"
 1. Ensure all the optional query string parameters are unselected
-1. Click the "Send" button.
+1. Click the "Send" button

+## Feedback

+If you have any feedback on using the Postman collection, please post to our GitHub repo [here](https://github.com/ringcentral/engage-api-docs).